 Please be aware that WestJet Encore flights are ground loaded.
 Please contact us if you need extra help getting to or from the aircraft and while on board.

-In addition to the checked baggage allowance, each guest is permitted to bring one medically required wheelchair at no extra charge.
+In addition to the checked baggage allowance, each guest is permitted to bring one medically required wheelchair at no charge.
+One powered mobility device will be accepted (if all conditions of battery acceptance are met) per guest where a guest has restricted mobility due to a disability, age, poor health or a temporary mobility problem.
 If you do not medically require the mobility or assistive device yourself, you may transport it in checked baggage, however all applicable checked and excess baggage fees will apply.

 Wheelchairs are carried in the cargo compartment of the aircraft, with the exception of a few (operating on select flights) which are equipped with a shelf that can stow one medically-required, guest-owned, standard-folding wheelchair.
 If the single wheelchair space is available, it can be requested at the counter on a first-come, first-served basis.
 The wheelchair cannot be used on board the aircraft.